I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 So what we'll be focused on instead, ladies and gentlemen, is how the political situation is falling apart and not making progress and so forth.

-So whatever wherever the good news is, it's like the drive-by's in a Democrat Party find a way uh to avoid it.
+So wherever the good news is, it's like the drive-bys of the Democrat Party find a way to avoid it.

-But this is uh the worst nightmare is for this news to start trickling out for the uh for the Democrat Party.
+But this is the worst nightmare is for this news to start trickling out for the Democrat Party.

-So I suggested that they focus on the on the on the on the process, the progress, lack of progress, political progress, and so forth, just to keep the negative uh drum beat going.
+So I suggested that they focus on the process, the progress, lack of progress, political progress, and so forth, just to keep the negative drumbeat going.

-That's that's what the Democrats are gonna be trying to do throughout the recess, getting ready for the Petraeus report.
+That's what the Democrats are going to be trying to do throughout the recess, getting ready for the Petraeus report.

-They're gonna try to get these like Hegel, they've already got and Olympia Snow, they're gonna try to get more Republicans to distance themselves from the President and vote next time they offer resolutions at September to get the troops out by uh a certain date.
+They're going to try to get more Republicans to distance themselves from the president and vote next time they offer resolutions in September to get the troops out by a certain date.

-Uh president has a veto-proof house right now, so uh whatever the Senate does may be inconsequential.
+President has a veto-proof house right now, so whatever the Senate does may be inconsequential.

 But that's what the focus is, the political progress.